-Read about my love of berry picking here, and try out this stunning Saskatoon berry cheesecake, these delicious muffins or classic Saskatoon Berry Pie.
+Read about my love of berry picking here, and try out this stunning Saskatoon berry cheesecake, these delicious muffins, or this classic Saskatoon Berry Pie.

 Sea Buckthorn makes a beautiful hedge in your yard and provides delicious fruit that contains Omega 3, Omega 6, Omega 9, and Omega 7.
-It’s also a good drought-resistant pick for xeriscapes.
+It’s also an excellent drought-resistant pick for xeriscapes.

 Sour cherries have become my favourite of all the available prairie-hardy fruits.
-The U of S varieties are so good, you’ll want one of each: Carmine Jewel, Romeo, Juliet, Cupid, Crimson Passion, Valentine, and Cupid.
-If you’re obsessed like I am, you’ll also want to try the Rose Cherry or Evan’s Cherry.
+The U of S varieties are so good you’ll want one of each: Carmine Jewel, Romeo, Juliet, Cupid, Crimson Passion, Valentine, and Cupid.
+If you’re obsessed like me, you’ll also want to try the Rose Cherry or Evan’s Cherry.

-This is the first year I juiced cherries and they are so good!
+2020 was the first year I juiced cherries and they were so good!
 I also freeze some for pies and to eat with my yogurt for breakfast.
-You’ll want to set aside a few this summer to make No-Churn Cherry Cheesecake Ice Cream, Sour Cherry Tarts, or Sour Cherry Jam.
+You’ll want to set aside a few this summer to make No-Churn Cherry Cheesecake Ice Cream, Sour Cherry Tarts, or Sour Cherry Jelly.

 Who doesn’t love a fresh garden strawberry on a hot summer day?
 Plant them in their own bed or a container for best results.
 The Kent variety is a good producer but has a short season.
 Fort Laramie is a very hardy everbearing variety.
 Try Seascape if you plan to freeze a lot of your fruit.

 Love strawberries?
-You need to try Strawberry Feta Salad, Strawberry shortcake, and Strawberry Zucchini Cake, and Homemade Strawberry Rhubarb Jam with Pectin.
+You need to try Strawberry Feta Salad, Strawberry shortcake, Strawberry Zucchini Cake, and Homemade Strawberry Rhubarb Jam with Pectin.